-Where is Kamala Harris during the border crisis?
+Kamala Harris MIA during border crisis: Where is she?

 "We are actively working to screen, process and deploy these volunteers while continuing our recruitment efforts and exploration of other avenues to bolster staff resources at the border," an OPM spokesperson said.

-So while other government officials are preparing to volunteer their time to help keep our borders safe, according to CNN, Harris is currently more focused on her frustrations with ongoing renovations being made to the vice president’s mansion – forcing her and Second Gentleman Doug Emhoff to temporarily stay at Blair House, the president’s official guest quarters.
+Meantime, while government officials are preparing to volunteer their time to help keep our borders safe, according to CNN, Harris is currently frustrated with the ongoing renovations being made to the vice president’s mansion – forcing her and Second Gentleman Doug Emhoff to temporarily stay at Blair House, the president’s official guest quarters.

 CLICK HERE TO GET THE FOX NEWS APP